 - Dental Floss: Despite feeling like fine string that might easily flow through a drain, dental floss – when flushed – tends to wrap itself around other objects in the pipeline, making tiny clogs instantly bigger.
 And, once again, we are talking about something that is not biodegradable and should never be flushed down a toilet.

-- Cat Litter: Do you know why your cat’s litter clumps, making it so convenient for you?
+Do you know why your cat’s litter clumps, making it so convenient for you?
 That is because most cat litter is made from clay, which absorbs moisture and forms a sticky, clumping mass that you absolutely don’t want in your home’s drain system.
 Yes, there are cat litters with little or no clay in them, but there is no cat litter on the market that can safely be put in a toilet.
 Not to mention that cat waste contains toxins and parasites that shouldn’t be in our water system.
+Call local plumbers now ready to help you fix one of these clogged toilet problems

-- Cigarette Butts: They look and smell disgusting when floating in the toilet water, but the real issue is that they’re full of incredibly toxic chemicals that just end up in the water supply, harming wildlife and ultimately polluting our foods.
+They look and smell disgusting when floating in the toilet water, but the real issue is that they’re full of incredibly toxic chemicals that just end up in the water supply, harming wildlife and ultimately polluting our foods.
 And think about this: do you really want to waste several liters of precious water just to flush a stogie down the toilet?
+Call a plumber on demand now waiting to help you.

 If for some reason you do have a clogged toilet and you can’t get it to flush.
 We can send someone out to snake the drain and remove the blockage.
-Call us if that’s the situation.
+Call us for drainage issues in your toilet and your pipes.

 - Find Information on Boiler Servicing.

-- Learn about Tankless Hot Water Installation and Repair here.
+- Learn about Tankless Water Heaters Installation & Repairs

 - We also do Furnace Repair and Servicing.